EPCCed/archer2-intro-package/_episodes/03-software-env.md

 Release Date:
 -------------
-  August 2020
+  October 2020

 Purpose:
 --------
-  * Update to upstream release 4.7.4.
+  * Lua modules support for Shasta systems.

 Product and OS Dependencies:
 ----------------------------
   The NetCDF release is supported on the following systems:
     * Cray XC systems with CLE 7.0 UP02 or later
+    * Cray Shasta systems with CLE
+    * HPE Apollo systems as part of the Cray Programming Environment

-  The NetCDF 4.7.4.0 release requires the following software products:
+  The NetCDF 4.7.4.2 release requires the following software products:

     Cray HDF5 1.12.0.*
     CrayPE 2.1.2 or later